Obihiro

 Obihiro (帯広市, Obihiro-shi) is a city in Tokachi Subprefecture, Hokkaido, Japan.
 Obihiro is the only designated city in the Tokachi area.
-As of February 29, 2020, the city has an estimated population of 165,851.
+As of July 31, 2023, the city had an estimated population of 163,084.
 The next most populous municipality in Tokachi is the adjacent town of Otofuke, with less than a third of Obihiro's population.
 The city had approximately 500 foreign residents in 2008.
 The city contains the headquarters of the Fifth Division of the Northern Army of the Japan Ground Self-Defense Force.
 It also hosts the Rally Japan World Rally Championship-event.

 In 2008, Obihiro was designated a "model environmental city" in Japan.

 Geography and transportation

 The Tokachi-Obihiro Airport is located to the south of downtown Obihiro, but is still within the city's borders.
 It takes 50 minutes by car or 1 hour by bus from Obihiro Station to the airport.
 The next major airport nearby is New Chitose Airport.
 From Obihiro, it takes 2 hrs 30 mins to get New Chitose Airport by train and just over 4 hours to get there by car.
 Both airports have direct flights to and from Haneda Airport.